The tautological rings of the moduli spaces of stable maps

-Instead of using localization, our proof of the theorem relies on the Deligne spectral sequence as in \cite {zero}.
+{\it Let $X=G/P$ be a homogeneous space acted on by the maximal torus $T$.
+The equivariant tautological rings $R_T^{\star}(\fstack)$ are obtained by making use of the equivariant morphisms in Definition $1$.
+Then $R^{\star}_T(\fstack)$ and $H^{\star}_T(\fstack)$ become isomorphic {\it after inverting the torus characters}.} .1in Instead of using localization, our proof of the theorem relies on the Deligne spectral sequence as in \cite {zero}.
 Most commonly, this spectral sequence is used to define the mixed Hodge structure on the cohomology of smooth open varieties.
 We will use the reverse procedure: we will identify the lowest weight Hodge piece in the cohomology of the open stratum and use it to derive information about the cohomology of the compactified moduli spaces.
 The argument is inductive, making use of the fact that the open stratum is compactified by adding normal crossing divisors which are essentially lower dimensional moduli spaces of stable maps.
 Two observations are necessary in order to identify the relevant piece of the Hodge structure.
 First, the morphism spaces are hard to understand cohomologically.
 For this reason, we will appeal, as in \cite {BDW}, to the different compactification provided by the Hyper-Quot scheme.
-Secondly, we use a technique which goes back to Atiyah and Bott: when the number of markings is small, we express the open stratum as a global quotient and carry out the computation in equivariant cohomology.
+Secondly, we use a technique which goes back to Atiyah and Bott in their study of the moduli of bundles over curves: when the number of markings is small, we express the open stratum as a global quotient and carry out the computation in equivariant cohomology.
 A similar program was partially pursued in \cite {chow} for unpointed maps to $\pr$.
 The general case is more involved.
 When $X$ is a Grassmannian, we rely on Stromme's description of the $Quot$ scheme as the base of a principal bundle sitting in an affine space \cite {quot}.
 Combined with the Atiyah-Bott technique we obtain enough information about the Hodge structure of the open stratum to prove our main result.
 When $X$ is any $SL$ flag variety, the proof above does not immediately carry over.
 We will make use of the already proved results for Grassmannians combined with a general statement about the cohomology of the Hyper-Quot scheme $HQuot$, which we obtain using a technique due to Ellingsrud-Stromme-Beauville \cite {ES}.
-This will turn out to be sufficient to finish the proof.
+This will be sufficient to finish the proof. .1in {\bf Conventions and remarks.} .1in \begin {itemize} \item [(i)] All stacks considered in this paper will be smooth and of Deligne Mumford type over $\c$.
+This allows us to speak about their Chow {\it rings} as defined in \cite {V1} and of their cohomology as defined in \cite {Be}.
+In this paper, {\it rational coefficients} will always be understood. \item [(ii)] The results of this paper hold either in cohomology or in the Chow groups.
+We will write most of the arguments in cohomology.
+However, we show in \cite {O1} that as a consequence of localization, {\it rational cohomology and rational Chow groups of the compactified spaces are isomorphic.} For the reader interested in the Chow groups of the {\it open strata}, we indicate the necessary changes in our proofs at the appropriate places. \item [(iii)] In cohomology, we need to keep track of the Hodge structure.
+To compensate, the cohomological proofs show that the classes supported on the boundary fibered products are tautological (Lemma $\ref{orbilemma}$).
+This is the {\it only} part of the argument which we do not carry out in the Chow groups.
+It is conceivable that one can write down an entirely algebraic proof of our main result\footnote {The referee remarks that the techniques of \cite {T} could possibly provide an alternative to our Hodge theoretic arguments.}, which would then work over any field, possibly exploiting the torus action.
+For instance, one can show in this fashion that the cohomology and Chow rings of the boundary fibered products $\overline{\mathcal M}(\Gamma)$ are isomorphic. \item [(iv)] We may consider the rational cohomology (or rational Chow rings) of the coarse moduli schemes.
+Pullback/pushforward by $p: \fstack\to \fscheme$ induce isomorphisms in cohomology (Chow) \cite {Be}, \cite {V1}.
+We identify the tautological rings of the moduli stacks and of the coarse moduli schemes via $p$. \item [(v)] It is customary to include the $\psi$ classes in the definition of the tautological rings of the Deligne Mumford spaces.
+However, in our case, Lemma $2.2.2$ in \cite {divisors} expresses the $\psi$'s in terms of evaluation classes, boundaries and the $\kappa$ classes.
+Here, $\psi_i=c_1(\mathcal L_i)$, where the fiber of the line bundle $\mathcal L_i \to \fstack$ over a stable map with domain $C$ and markings $x_1, \ldots x_n$ is the $i^{\text {th}}$ cotangent line $T^{\star}_{x_{i}}C$. \end {itemize}